Topics in String Theory and Quantum Gravity: String theory II. Fermionic strings

-since in the light-cone gauge $c=8\times 1+8\times \frac{1}{2}=12$.
-Note that in order to implement the periodic boundary condition in the $\tau$-direction we need to insert $(-1)^{F}$ in the traces appearing in (\ref{Z-traces}).
-This gives the first hint of the geometrical interpretation of the GSO projection.
-We have dropped the contribution of the zero modes of $\alpha_{0}^{i}$; when computing this contribution coming from both left- and right-moving modes, we get that it is proportional to $\tau_{2}^{-4}$.
-We can evaluate the trace for the bosonic modes $\alpha^{i}_{n}$ which is a common factor in all the contributions:
+where we used that in the light-cone gauge~$c=8\times 1+8\times \frac{1}{2}=12$.
+To implement periodic boundary conditions along the~$\tau$-direction we need to insert $(-1)^{F}$ in the traces in eq.~(\ref{Z-traces}), what provides a first hint on the geometrical interpretation of the GSO projection.
+Notice as well that in writing the corresponding traces, we also dropped the contribution of the zero modes~$\alpha_{0}^{i}\equiv{1\over 2}p^{i}$ [cf.~\eqref{eq:L0_L0bar_modeexpansion}, keeping in mind that now we are working in the light-cone gauge].
+After considering left- and right-movers, this results in a factor proportional to~$\tau_{2}^{-4}$